cubicbyte/reddit-account-generator/README.md

 - [ ] Add tor browser support for easier proxy management
 - [ ] Add support for other browsers
 - [ ] Handle error when sub is not available
+- [ ] Automatic email verification
+- [ ] Make this a python package and document it

 ## Installation